-Condo prices in Toronto’s core have been rising dramatically and according to a recent report by Urbanation they’ve reached a new record at $1000sf for new builds.
-The real estate market is once again back in Toronto’s ‘good books’ and you know it must be ‘official’ when all of the same media outlets who have spent the last 4-months sh*tting on the market have suddenly flipped their switch.
-Like Globe and Mail’s recent article, “Canada home sales tick up for third straight month in October” or this article by CBC, “Toronto, Vancouver house prices set for rise: CIBC report”.
+Condo prices in Toronto’s core have been rising dramatically and according to a recent report by Urbanation they’ve reached a new record at $1000 per square foot for new builds.
+The real estate market is, once again, back in Toronto’s ‘good books’ and you know it must be ‘official’ when all of the same media outlets who have spent the last 4-months sh*tting on the market have suddenly flipped their switch.
+Like the Globe and Mail’s recent article, “Canada home sales tick up for third straight month in October” or this article by CBC, “Toronto, Vancouver house prices set for rise: CIBC report”.

 Throughout all of this media fear-mongering and BS, I’ve done my best to keep it real and share my educated thoughts on the matter with all of you.
 Over the last few months I’ve been preaching that the condo market is healthy and prosperous for investors.
 The market was never the issue!
 The truth is that all of the misinterpreted information that was being passed around the city, like kindergarteners pass around the chicken pox, has created scaredy-cat mentalities among Torontonians alike and has led to many stagnant purchasers.

 If you were listening to those “35% decrease in sales” — another misinterpreted stat — and rather than heeding our advice you decided to sit on the sidelines waiting for “a better time to buy” then you’ve likely missed it.
 The market is looking healthy for the long term and the sooner you get in, the better.
 So with that said, the best time to buy is now!

 DON’T EXPECT CONDO PRICES TO DECLINE